codeborne/mobileid/README.md

 Mobile-ID
 =========

+**Obsolete**: this library used the SOAP/WSDL API for Mobile-ID, which has now be replaced by a new REST API.

 [Mobile-ID](http://www.id.ee/?id=10995&&langchange=1) (Mobiil-ID) is a personal mobile identity in Estonia and Lithuania, provided by an additional application on a SIM card.
 The good thing is that it is backed by government and provides the same level of security for authentication